 8 Ways to Manage Stress as an Entrepreneur

-- Prioritise Your Tasks: With so much on your to-do list it all gets overwhelming.
-Plan and prioritise all your tasks so you know what it is you have to achieve each day then focus on one task at a time.
+- Prioritise Your Tasks: With so much on your to-do list it can be overwhelming.
+Plan and prioritise all your tasks so you know what it is you have to achieve each day, then focus on one task at a time.

 - Work-Life Balance: At the end of the day, time is our most valuable resource.
 A lot of entrepreneurs are workaholics who “live to work” and fail to devote enough time to rest and relaxation.
 Block out time for you, for your family and friends and protect that “self-maintenance” time above all else.

-- Shutting Down Your Brain: It’s extremely hard to separate work from your personal life, how many of us come up with our best ideas when we should be winding down to sleep!
+- Shutting Down Your Brain: It’s extremely hard to separate work from your personal life.
 Keep a list of everything you need to remember (either on an app or in your diary) so you’re not constantly worried you’re going to forget something.
 Then use a tool (I use Headspace) to practice mindfulness, making sure you’re present in everything you do… not constantly thinking about work.

-- Time Out: You know this already, how important it is to take breaks regularly.
-Not easy when you have a deadline rushing up at you or you just want to finish one more thing, but even 10 minutes spent going for a walk, grabbing a coffee or calling a friend (anything not business related) will result in a clearer mind with energy to complete the task.
+- Time Out: You know this already and I know it’s not easy when you have a deadline rushing up at you or you just want to finish one more thing, but even 10 minutes spent going for a walk, grabbing a coffee or calling a friend (anything not business related) will result in a clearer mind with energy to complete the task.
 Stepping away might even open your eyes to a new and better way to complete the task.

-- Recognise Stress: By understanding your triggers and reactions when you’re feeling stressed you can manage it more effectively.
+- Recognise Stress: By understanding your triggers and reactions when you’re feeling stressed you can manage it so much more effectively.

 - Taking Care of your Health: Running a business takes a lot of petrol!
 Your business comes with long nights, early mornings, no weekends and no sick days.
-Your nonstop life puts strain on your body, and then you add stress on top of that (I’m not helping am I!!!) .
 You need to take care of yourself.
 Don’t forget to do the simple things.
 Drink water throughout the day.
 Regularly eat.
 Get enough sleep.
 Without making the mountain too high in terms of healthy food, exercising hours every day, sleeping 10 hours every night (!!!), concentrate on the basics your body needs to be healthy.
 A healthy body can deal with stress a lot better than a run down one.

 Finally, stress is something I monitor constantly.
-Being open about it … stress does not diminish my status as a super hero! … and talking to friends, family and other business owners helps.
+Stress does not diminish my status as a superhero!
 I’d love to hear how you deal with stress in the comments below.
 You might just help others!
 Download your guide here for the Business Manager’s Toolbox to learn more tips to efficiently run your business.